 Waterpipe is another name for hookah.
 A tobacco pipe with a long, flexible tube that draws smoke through a bowl filled with water.
 Although hookah smoking is a new trend in the western world.
 Tobacco products especially water pipe around for millennia.
 Beginning in India’s northwestern provinces, moving to Iran, the Arab world, and Turkey.
 And now gaining favor in the United States and Europe.

 Gutka (also spelled gutkha, guthka) a betel nut and tobacco mixture with sweet or savory flavorings.
 Produced in India and sold in a few other nations.
 A mild stimulant that’s available in little, individual-size packets across India.
 Used similarly to chewing tobacco, and like chewing tobacco.
 Linked to oral cancer and other serious health consequences.
 Targeted youngsters and used by millions of adults.
-Some packaging does not list tobacco as a component.
+Some heavy metal detox packaging does not list tobacco as a component.
 Some brands marketed as sweets, with brightly colored packaging showing children’s faces.
 Others have a chocolate flavor, while others are advertised as breath fresheners.

 Cigarillos are long, thin cigars a little bigger than cigarettes but not quite as big as ordinary cigars.
 They can be smoked in a cigarillo holder, but they are most commonly smoked without one.
 Because cigarillos are generally open on both ends, using a cutting tool to prepare them less common than with larger cigars.
 Cigarillos can be machine-made, but there are also many hand-crafted variations.
 Frequently manufactured by luxury cigar producers.